-In NSW, under the Aborigines Protection Act 1909, the NSW Aborigines Welfare Board had wide ranging control over the lives
+In NSW, under the Aborigines Protection Act 1909, the NSW Aborigines Welfare Board had wide ranging control over the lives of

-of Aboriginal people, including the power to remove Aboriginal children from their families and place them into care under a policy
+Aboriginal people, including the power to remove Aboriginal children from their families and place them into care under a policy of

-Children were placed into Aboriginal children’s homes such as Bomaderry Aboriginal Children’s Home, Kinchela Aboriginal Boys Home,
+Children were placed into Aboriginal children’s homes such as Bomaderry Aboriginal Children’s Home, Kinchela Aboriginal Boys Home, and

 NSW Government Response to the ‘Unfinished Business’ report